-As of 2018, purchases by health facilities from the Prime Vendor over the period of 4 years of PV system operations were estimated at about TShs 2 billion annually.
+As of 2018, purchases by health facilities from the Prime Vendor in the Dodoma region over the period of 4 years of PV system operations were estimated at about TShs 2 billion annually.

-The Prime Vendor’s (as a supplier) overall performance, measured by a composite of 7 indicators has been rated “Good” in 2018, assessing delivery time, fill rate, quality of supplies, communication and overall satisfaction with PV Services.
+The overall performance of the Prime Vendor (as a supplier), measured by a composite of 7 indicators was rated “Good” in 2018, assessing delivery time, fill rate, quality of supplies, communication and overall satisfaction with PV Services.

 Average delivery time from the Prime Vendor was 10 working days as compared to an average delivery time of 1 month or more from MSD.

-The Prime Vendor’s (as a supplier) order fulfillment rate averaged 99% which added to the general satisfaction of health facilities with PV services.
+The order fulfillment rate of the Prime Vendor (as a supplier) averaged 99%, which added to the general satisfaction of health facilities with PV services.

 The President’s Office of Regional Administration and Local Government (PORALG) together with HPSS planned and implemented the national roll-out.

 Funding for scaling up was provided by the government and dedicated basket funds.

 A 10-step approach for implementation was applied.

 Cascade training from national to facility level was conducted.
 Each selected private vendor signed a contract with the respective regional authority.